jturn08/open-home-network/README.md

 - Wi-Fi Access Points: **OpenWrt** compatible Wi-Fi router
 - Wired networks: Managed wired ethernet network switch connected to Wi-Fi router and client devices (PCs)

-#### Ultra-fast Local Network setup: 10+ Gbps point-to-point wired networking
+#### Ultra-fast Local Network setup: 5 GB per second transfers with 40 Gbps point-to-point wired network
-The Ultra-fast Local Network setup is a low-cost way of adding datacenter-grade 40 Gbps point-to-point wired network connectivity between 2 or 3 desktop PCs, enabling file transfers at 40x (40 Gbps) speed of a 1 Gbps network between 2 or 3 desktop PCs for under $50 per device.
+The Ultra-fast Local Network setup is an optional add-on to a Basic, Deluxe, or Advanced setup.
+It's a low-cost way of adding datacenter-grade 40 Gbps point-to-point wired network connectivity between 2 or 3 desktop PCs, enabling file transfers at 40x faster speed than a 1 Gbps network between 2 or 3 desktop PCs for under $50 per PC.
 This is useful for boosting speed of data-intensive applications like video editing with files stored remotely on a Network Attached Storage (NAS) server.
 The Ultra-fast Local Network setup can be added on top of Essential, Deluxe or Advanced setups.

-Functionality (in addition to Basic, Deluxe, or Advanced setup)
+Functionality
-- 40 Gbps ultra-fast point-to-point wired network between 2 or 3 desktop PCs, that's 10x faster than a typical 1 Gbps wired network.
+- 5 GB per second transfers with 40 Gbps ultra-fast point-to-point wired network between 2 or 3 desktop PCs, that's 40x faster than a typical 1 Gbps wired network.

 Components
 - 40 Gbps network adapter